 A long lasting canker sore also requires medical attention in case it is a sign of a more serious condition.

-Tongue ulcers are usually not a cause for concern.
-They are relatively common and have a number of causes and triggers.
+Tongue ulcers, or canker sores, have a number of causes and triggers.
 People who can identify their personal triggers may find it easier to prevent ulcers from forming.